 There are lots of Spanish destinations to choose from.
 While your itinerary will be determined by your own travel style and where you prefer to visit, however there are a few places you just cannot miss out on.

-Although there are legislations that that limit where you can set up for the night.
+Although there are legislations that limit where you can actually set up for the night.

 - So, which sites are the top places to camp in Spain ?

 - Which are the best outdoor destinations to visit in Spain?

 Here is a look at five of the most enticing locations across the country.

 The Isla de Ons is a part of the Galicia National Park.
 The island has spectacular views with a unique coastline.
 If you climb the El Vurvono lighthouse, you can get a bird´s eye view of the entire island.
 It is a perfect camping site which will get you faraway from the noise from the city.

 Wild camping is only allowed during summer months.
 From June 1st to September 30th.
 You have to book before going to the island, and camping is only allowed for a maximum of five days.

 This camping site is serene, and not as wild as other camping sites.
 The Camping Lagos de Somiedo is located in the small village of Lagos.
 With modern equipment such as rustic showers, lavatories, sinks, and showers.
 The best part is the wildlife around the site that you can observe while staying here.
 If you want more privacy, then you can access the private river island on this site.
 UNESCO has recognized Somiedo Natural Park as a Biosphere Reserve.